Technigo/project-express-api/README.md

 I faced a  challenge in organizing the routes correctly.
 Specifically, both authors and books were being accessed through the same /books route, and I would get errors.
 Figuring out how to separate these two functionalities within the same path was a bit tricky.
 I still don't quite understand why we solved it the way we did as I was collaborating with someone else.
 This experience taught me a lot about organizing a web project in a way that makes sense and is easy to navigate.

+The second time around I included express list endpoints, and this seemed to solve some issues when I changed some of the routes.

 ## View it live

 https://mc-express-api.onrender.com/